Orpius/SDK/docs/UserGuide/index.md

 in the body of the request.

 #### Using HTTP GET to Trigger an Event
-* Query string keys that are prefixed with an underscore ( _ ) are passed to your tools only.
+* Query string keys that are prefixed with an underscore ( _ )
+  are passed to your tools only.
 * Query string keys that are not prefixed with an underscore are passed to both your tools and the agent.

 #### Using HTTP POST to Trigger an Event

-* When using POST all key/value pairs (apart from the **event-id**) is supplied in the context object of your tools.
+When using POST all key/value pairs (apart from the **event-id**) is supplied in the context object of your tools.

 To see more information on the context property see *[Including Call Specific Information in a Chat](../DevelopmentGuides/DotNet/index.md#Including Call Specific Information in a Chat)* in the Developer Guide.

 ## Working with Isolated Storage

-Each organisation has an allocated shared storage area that can be used across its spaces.

-Files uploaded here can be accessed directly by agents within the same space.
-This allows you to provide data, documents, or other resources for your agents to use while keeping everything securely contained.
+Each space has its own isolated storage area.

+Files uploaded to isolated storage are available exclusively to users and agents operating within the same space.
+This provides a secure way to share data, documents, and other resources with agents and users on your team.

 Agents can read, write, and modify files within this storage.